Starksia robertsoni

 Starksia robertsoni, the Robertson's blenny, is a species of labrisomid blenny native to the Caribbean coast of Panama and Islas de Las Dos Hermanas near Portobelo.
-It was previously known as Starksia lepicoelia, and is also closely related to Starksia weigti and Starksia williamsi.
+It was previously included in Starksia lepicoelia, and is also closely related to Starksia weigti and Starksia williamsi.
 It is named after D. Ross Robertson, a scientist from Smithsonian Institution.
 Males of this species can reach a length of 2.1 cm SL while females are slightly larger at 2.2 cm.